How To Crochet A Granny Square Bag

 Getting out the sewing machine.
 Patchwork knitting bag.

 Machine stitch the lining to the top of the hexies.
 Do this on both sides.
-I think I did this after slip stitching the open sides… I can’t recall.
-Sorry.
-Mind you, on that picture above, I can’t see the any stitches.
-I was drinking Cava at this point so it’s a bit foggy (it was the weekend!).
+I think I did this after slip stitching the open sides.
+In that picture above, I can’t see any stitches.
+I was drinking Cava at this point, so it’s a bit foggy (it was the weekend!).
 Not sure that bit matters, it’d probably work either way.

 Attaching the handle onto the patchwork knitting bag